Has your employment been terminated without fair reason?

 - Conduct: this includes misdemeanours such as theft of company property or information, taking time off without permission, abusive or degrading behaviour or persistent lateness.

-You may be wondering about actual situations where somebody could be unfairly dismissed.
+You may be wondering about real-life situations where somebody could be unfairly dismissed.
 These unfair reasons can differ depending on your workplace, but below are some common scenarios:

 - Requesting time off to fulfil jury service